-Connected, Yet Divided: Telefónica Survey of the Millennial Generation reveals digital natives are optimistic about their individual futures
+[Report] Connected, Yet Divided: Our Survey of the Millennial Generation reveals digital natives’ optimism about individual futures

 - Survey defines top 11 Percent of Generation Y who will drive tomorrow’s economy through Innovation, Social Activism and Ambition